 IBM Watson platform is developed for both developers and users with lots of AI tools.
 It provides system programs and queries, prediction and assembles tools to create workbooks.
 In addition, it allows powerful information visualizations that are assisted with drag-drop surrounding to create models.

 - Front-end interface by using SPSS Graphical Analytics.

 - The information and predictions must be stored in IBM Bluemix.

 - The services that are focused on enterprise clients help to create ML-based applications using API connectors.

 - They are chargeable, and even the free versions are available.

 Amazon Machine Learning platform offers ready-made and simply available prediction models for any developer, even though if they have no idea about data science.
 A pay-as-you-go model, requiring very little investment in hardware or software packages, has made Amazon one of the simplest ML platform providers an entrant will check in for.
 In addition, developers can make use of AI toolkits provided by AWS (Amazon web services), which also include Amazon Lex and Amazon Polly.

 - It uses the Amazon Machine Learning sideboard and Amazon Character user Interface.

 - The information must be stocked within an associate AWS account like S3, Redshift, and RDS.

-- It works on a pay-as-you-go model and for cardinal batch predictions it prices as very less as ten cents.
+- It works on a pay-as-you-go model, and for cardinal batch predictions, its prices as very less than ten cents.